wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 3.0.5 =
+* Improved Efficiency.
+Prevent sending information to Nelio backend servers when no quota is available.

 = 3.0.4 =
 * Quick Fix with Dashboard Cards.
 Some of you had CSS problems with the cards.